 The Internet of Things (IoT) is already being used in many buildings.
-This allows these so-called smart buildings to save energy and costs and to receive maintenance on time.
 New opportunities lie in the application of IoT in the construction process.
 This guarantees a safe working environment on various levels.

 More and more victims in construction

 In 2020, as in previous years, there were more accidents in the construction industry.
 The number of fatalities also increased.
 This is apparent from a report by the SZW Inspectorate.
 In 2019 there were 337 victims of accidents in the sector, but in 2020 this has increased to 443 victims.
 For example, concrete blocks fell down on someone, and there were several fatal accidents involving crane work.
 There are about 440 victims per year in the construction industry.
 This is about 133 cases per 100,000 jobs.
 With these figures, construction remains one of the sectors in which the most accidents occur.

 A safe working environment is essential for workers to perform their jobs well.
 Certainly in the construction industry because there are risks when working with heavy materials, at heights, and with machines.
 That is why control is important.
 IoT is increasingly being used to improve construction safety.
 The aim is to prevent incidents and accidents on the construction site so that serious injuries and costly material damage do not occur.
 For example, a 360-degree view of construction sites and real-time warnings about compliance with safety regulations.
 Construction companies are taking the step from a reactive to a proactive approach to construction safety.